lgtm-migrator/scripts/anime-nowplaying/README.md

 # Anime Now Playing Script
-A simple PHP script to update PHP script to update your now playing anime from [MALUpdater](http://www.malupdater.com/) or [Taiga](http://taiga.moe/).
+A simple PHP script to update your now playing anime from [MALUpdater](http://www.malupdater.com/) or [Taiga](http://taiga.moe/).
 It can be used to public display your now playing on your website (e.g. [my profile](https://injabie3.moe)).

 # Script Set Up
 - Create the table to store data using the SQL script on MySQL.